 - 1 clove garlic halved

 For the Tomato-Basil Mixture

 - Preheat oven to 400°F. In a large mixing bowl, whisk together the olive oil, balsamic vinegar, kosher salt, and black pepper.
-Add the diced tomatoes, basil, and garlic, tossing to coat.
-Allow the tomato mixture to marinate while you prepare the toasts.2 tablespoons extra-virgin olive oil, 1 tablespoon balsamic vinegar, ½ teaspoon kosher salt, ¼ teaspoon black pepper, 4 globe or plum tomatoes, ¼ cup fresh basil, 2 cloves garlic
+Add diced tomatoes, basil, and garlic to the bowl.
+Toss to coat, allowing the mixture to marinate while you prepare the bread.2 tablespoons extra-virgin olive oil, 1 tablespoon balsamic vinegar, ½ teaspoon kosher salt, ¼ teaspoon black pepper, 4 globe or plum tomatoes, ¼ cup fresh basil, 2 cloves garlic

 For the Burrata Bruschetta

-- Brush both sides of the ciabatta bread slices with olive oil and place them in a single layer on a rimmed baking sheet.
-Toast the bread in the preheated oven for 15 minutes, flipping halfway through.
-Then, carefully rub each slice of toasted bread with the halved garlic clove while still warm.8 slices ciabatta bread, 3 tablespoons extra-virgin olive oil, 1 clove garlic
+- Brush both sides of the ciabatta slices with olive oil.
+Place the slices on a rimmed baking sheet in a single layer.
+Toast in the preheated oven for 15 minutes, flipping halfway through.
+While still warm, rub each slice with the halved garlic clove.8 slices ciabatta bread, 3 tablespoons extra virgin olive oil, 1 clove garlic

-- Divide the burrata cheese evenly between the toasted bread slices, spreading it to coat the entire toast.
-Top each toast generously with the tomato-basil mixture, straining out any excess liquid, and serve immediately.8 ounces burrata cheese
+- Divide and spread burrata cheese evenly on each slice of toasted bread.
+Top generously with the marinated tomato-basil mixture, straining any excess liquid.
+Serve immediately and enjoy!8 ounces burrata cheese

 - Store: Leftover tomato-basil topping can be stored in an airtight container for up to 3 days.
 Use any leftover burrata cheese within a day or two.